cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **Tags**: Make usage as search more convenient
 - **Note**: Comments or user notes
 - **Code**: Raw file content.
 This field supports [Variables](#configure-variables).
+- **Keep when deleted**: If enabled, file(s) created from this template will be kept on remote server after removing it(them) in the Odoo

 **Hint**: If you want to create a file from template but don't want further template modifications to be applied to this file remove the value from the `Template` field before saving it.